yellobyte/YB-ESP32-S3-ETH/README.md

 ### Using the USB-C port:

 With the board connected to your PC/Laptop you will see 3 additional devices.
-Two COM ports "Serial USB device" and "USB-Enhanced-Serial CH343" and a device "USB JTAG/serial debug unit" (the naming applies to Windows).
+Two COM ports "Serial USB device" and "USB-Enhanced-Serial CH343" and a device "USB JTAG/serial debug unit" (or similar).

 You can connect a serial monitor program to device "USB-Enhanced-Serial CH343" and watch the serial output generated with Serial.print().
 Please note: This connection is **not** affected by any board reset.